Billie Reed: 1992–99

 Bo and Billie are forced to travel to Rome with King, where he has arranged a wedding for them to test them.
 Coincidentally, Hope and Franco are also in Rome during that time and King invites them to the ceremony.
 To prove loyalty to J.L., Bo agrees.
 The wedding goes off without a hitch, to Billie's delight and Hope's devastation (June 1997).

 King is arrested in Rome soon afterwards.
 One of his goons, Max, kidnaps Billie and ties her to a bed where he injects her with drugs.
 While under the influence, she sees visions of her dead father, Curtis, who tormented her.
 Bo finds Billie and saves her from becoming hooked on drugs again.
 Bo, believing Hope has moved on and no longer loves him, makes love to Billie.
 As a result of their lovemaking, Billie discovers she is pregnant (January 1998).

-Despite Billie's pregnancy and his commitment to be there for the baby, he still longs for Hope.
+Despite Billie's pregnancy and his commitment to be there for the baby, Bo still longs for Hope.
 Billie taunts Hope about her and Bo being lovers in Rome, even though she knows Bo really only loves Hope.
 Hope begins looking for her missing years as Gina and Bo helps her.
 Bo and Hope begin to reconcile.
-Around five months into her pregnancy, she follows Bo and Hope to New Orleans and is accosted by two men.
-As a result, Billie goes into premature labor and gave birth to a stillborn daughter, whom she names Georgia.
+Around five months into her pregnancy, Billie follows Bo and Hope to New Orleans and is accosted by two men.
+As a result, Billie goes into premature labor and gives birth to a stillborn daughter, whom she names Georgia.
 She buries her daughter in the swamp.

 She then fakes a fall after a fight with Hope and blames Hope for her miscarriage.
 The guilt Hope has about Billie losing her baby keeps Bo and Hope apart.
-Bo is there for Billie during the loss of their daughter, but still tells her that Hope is the one he loves and wanted to build a future with.
+Bo is there for Billie during the loss of their daughter, but still tells her that Hope is the one he loves and wants to build a future with.
 Billie is outraged.
 Everyone finds out she had lied about the miscarriage and Bo would have nothing to do with her.
 Billie stays in Salem a little longer, and dates Roman Brady.
-After then being rejected by Nicholas Alamain, who is in love with Kate, she decides she's had enough of Salem and moves back to Paris in October 1999.
+After being rejected by Nicholas Alamain, who is in love with Kate, she decides she's had enough of Salem and moves back to Paris in October 1999.